Everything about Tibet Trip — A Complete Travel Guide

 International visitors are not permitted to take public transport in Tibet.
 As mentioned, we need to manage a tour to enter Tibet and roam around the region.
 Our tours always include transportation that will not only take you around Tibet but also will help you to explore it in depth.

-However, holidaymakers are liberal to explore Lhasa’s markets, squares and old town on their own.
+However, holidaymakers are liberal enough to explore Lhasa’s markets, squares, and old towns on their own.
 There are a handful of things to experience in Lhasa, and you can readily spend a week there exploring the holy temples, palaces, and narrow alleys.

 All in all, you only need to be facilitated by a trip guide when exploring tourist attractions (any monastery and temple).
 Cabs are easily available in Lhasa and a one-way journey anywhere in the city costs you around 10 Yuan (approximately US$1.50).